Lav15/lavjain.github.io/portfolio/others.md

 ---
-layout: page
+layout: default
-title: Other Projects
+title: Other Projects [6]
+nav_title: Other Projects
 ---
+# Other Projects

 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._